Thermal shift assay

-A thermal shift assay (TSA) measures changes in the thermal denaturation temperature and hence stability of a protein under varying conditions such as variations in drug concentration, buffer formulation (pH or ionic strength), redox potential, or sequence mutation.
+A thermal shift assay (TSA) measures the stability of a protein by the change in its thermal denaturation temperature.
+This is done under varying conditions, such as variations in drug concentration, buffer formulation (pH or ionic strength), redox potential, or sequence mutation.
 The most common method for measuring protein thermal shifts is differential scanning fluorimetry (DSF).
 DSF methodology includes techniques such as nanoDSF, which relies on the intrinsic fluorescence from native tryptophan or tyrosine residues, and Thermofluor, which utilizes extrinsic fluorogenic dyes.